iamarifans0786/shopee.github.io/README.md

 steps to follow-
 Clone repository

-Create Virtualenv Command - virtualenv YOUR_VIRTUAL_ENV_NAME
+Create Virtualenv Command - virtualenv venv_name

-Activate virtual environment -in Power Shell- YOUR_VIRTUAL_ENV_NAME\Scripts\activate
+Activate virtual environment -in Power Shell- venv_name\Scripts\activate

 install all packages and dependencies at once from requirements.txt Command (In virtual environment): pip install -r requirements.txt NOTE: This Command will install all the supporting packages listed in requirements.txt files